 The Oil Mallee Project was initiated by CALM in 1994 with support from the National Landcare and Farm Forestry Programs.
 A more formal growers representative body was necessary and the Oil Mallee Association (OMA) was formed in 1995.

 Integrated Wood Processing (IWP)OMA and CALM recognised in the early 90's that it was going to be difficult to ensure the profitability of oil mallees if eucalyptus oil was the only source of revenue.
 Consequently over several years, various other products derived from oil mallees were assessed.
-This led to the concept of integrated production and use of oil mallee products.

-This historic project used the integrated "belt" planting style across cropping programs which had been perfected on other properties and demonstrated the alignment with modern farming practices.
+This historic project used the integrated "belt" planting style across cropping programs which had been perfected on other properties and demonstrated the alignment with farming practices of the time.
 This methodology was one of the first purpose grown sink projects in Australia and was visited by many farmers and farming groups and agencies.
 The project has become a template on which a number of carbon sink companies have developed their business models.
+The OMA has warned farmers to be wary of long-term covenants on the use of their land, but be alert to the proposals that actually incorporate an option for more active management and harvesting of the trees at some time in the future.
+The OMA has been actively seeking to have the carbon incorporated in existing plantations recognised through a suitable ERF (Emission Reduction Fund) methodology.

 The passing of Commonwealth legislation that set a target for the proportion of renewable energy dispatched by electricity retailers established a market in renewable energy certificates (RECs) and provided a boost to the potential for biomass as a fuel source for production of energy.
 The target has been raised in the last few years but the proportion of energy generated by biomass has remained very low.
 This is expected to change.

 The combination of a price on carbon and the availability of RECs would make a big difference to the relative costs of biomass and other forms of energy.
 The use of wood as a source for energy is considered to be "zero rated" and therefore to have nil emissions as the fuel spent is replaced and the emissions absorbed by subsequent growth.
 The "base load" characteristic of bioenergy can also be an advantage over more intermittent sources in certain applications.
-A discussion of renewable energy is included in the Oil Mallee Industry Development Plan.